Supported Hardware and Configurations

 These are a good starting point for configuring HandBrake to use these encoders.

-HandBrake supports the NVIDIA NVENC encoder but does not support the NVDEC decoder.
+HandBrake supports the AMD VCN hardware encoder but does NOT support the hardware decoder.

 The CPU will still be used for:

 - Video decoding